Anto Đapić: Political career

 In 1989, Đapić first joined Franjo Tuđman's Croatian Democratic Union (HDZ).
-He was one of the party's organizers in Osijek, but he was expelled after short time for using the "Za dom spremni" salute.
-In 1991, he joined the Croatian Party of Right (HSP), which was renewed year earlier.
-After the assassination of Ante Paradžik, he was named party's Vice President. Đapić was also for short period of time a commander of paramilitary units called HOS (Hrvatske Obrambene Snage - Croatian Defence Forces), which were organized by Croatian Party of Right.
+He was one of the party's organizers in Osijek, but he was expelled after a short time for using the "Za dom spremni" salute.
+In 1991, he joined the Croatian Party of Rights (HSP), which was renewed a year earlier.
+After the assassination of Ante Paradžik, he was named the party's Vice President. Đapić was also, for a short period of time, a commander of paramilitary units called HOS (Hrvatske Obrambene Snage - Croatian Defence Forces), which were organized by Croatian Party of Rights.
 Later the HOS was merged with the Croatian Army (in Croatia) and the Croatian Defense Council (in Bosnia).

 In 1992, Đapić was elected to the Croatian Parliament.
-In 1993, he was named vice-president of HSP.
-Previous president Dobroslav Paraga claimed Đapić was elected illegally, and he later formed the new party Croatian Party of Right 1861, which has failed at each parliamentary election since 1993.
+In 1993, he was named the vice-president of HSP.
+The previous president Dobroslav Paraga claimed Đapić was elected illegally, and he later formed the new party Croatian Party of Right 1861, which has failed at each parliamentary election since 1993.

-In the 1995 election, HSP won 4.8% of vote, but after a recount, 5.01% was claimed to be official result, which meant that HSP remained represented in Parliament.
-With war being over the party took more and more criticism for its neo-Ustaša views.
+In the 1995 election, HSP won 4.8% of the vote, but after a recount, 5.01% was claimed to be the official result, which meant that HSP remained represented in the Parliament.
+With the war being over, the party took more and more criticism for its neo-Ustaša views.
 However, HSP led by Đapić maintained small but solid support among the voters.
 In 2000, this time in coalition with Croatian Christian Democratic Union (HKDU), HSP kept four Parliament seats. Đapić led a presidential campaign the same year, finishing a distant fifth.
 Since then, he and his party endeavoured to change their perception among voters.
 HSP continues to oppose the existence of the Hague War Crimes Tribunal, to hold eurosceptic views and is socially very conservative. Đapić likened the possible legal recognition of same-sex marriages to "Sodom and Gomorrah".

 In June 2005, Đapić became mayor of Osijek, but he lost this position in 2009.
 In late 2009, the HSP split yet again.
 A new party, Croatian Party of Rights Dr. Ante Starčević, with Ruža Tomašić as party leader was formed.
 The party's leadership accused Đapić for the weakening of HSP's standing in the Sabor. Đapić was replaced as the president of the party at the November 2009 convention by Daniel Srb.

 In December 2011 Đapić announced his retirement from politics.
 In 2013, he briefly returned to active politics by announcing his intention to run for the mayor of Osijek again, but was expelled from the HSP shortly thereafter.

 He ran for president in 2019 but was eliminated in the first round, winning 4,001 or 0.21% of the vote, and finishing 10th out of 11 candidates.
 His best result was in Osijek-Baranja County where he obtained 0.38% of the vote.